18.114.050 LAND USE AND SITE DEVELOPMENT STANDARDS – GENERAL.

 .0702 Maximum Permitted Structural Height at the Required Setback.
 As specified in this chapter, all structures shall have a maximum permitted structural height at the required setback in order to provide a scale appropriate for pedestrians and to permit sunlight to reach the street.
 These heights are defined specifically for each District setback.

 .0703 Sky Exposure Plane.
 Permitted Height Between Maximum Height at the Required Setback and Maximum Permitted Height.
-For each District which sets forth a maximum permitted structural height at the required setback, no structure shall exceed the sky exposure plane defined in Section 18.114.030 (Definitions) and as described in Section 3 (Land Use Plan) of the Specific Plan document.
+For each District which sets forth a maximum permitted structural height at the required setback, no structure shall exceed the sky exposure plane defined in Section 18.114.030 (Definitions) and as described in Section 3 (Land Use Plan) of the Specific Plan.

 .0704 Minimum Lot Width.
 Each lot shall have a minimum width at the street frontage of not less than one hundred seventy-five (175) feet.
 This requirement shall not apply to any lot lawfully created prior to the effective date of this chapter and shall not render any such lot nonconforming to this chapter for purposes of applying any other requirements contained herein.

 .0705 Lot Ties.
-Lot ties, defined as the joining together of two separate parcels but adjoining lots into a single building site pursuant to a covenant to hold the property as one building site when a lot line adjustment is not feasible, shall be allowed within this zone.
+Lot ties, defined as the joining together of two separate parcels but adjoining lots into a single building site pursuant to a covenant to hold the property as one building site when a lot line adjustment is not feasible, shall be allowed within this Zone.
 Such covenant shall conform to such requirements as to form, content and processing as may be specified by the City Attorney, the Planning Director and the City Engineer.
 (Ord.
 5613 § 2; September 1997.)

 .090 Permitted Encroachments into Required Yard and Setback Areas.
 Buildings shall comply with the provisions provided herein.